Updated September 2025--Have you considered spending 24 hours in Belfast?

 Those counties include Antrim, Armagh, Derry (often referred to as Londonderry by the British), Down, Fermanagh, and Tyrone.

 They were partitioned after the rest of Ireland to the south broke off from the U.K. in 1921 and formed its own country, the Republic of Ireland.
-The agreement was made to keep the six counties of Northern Ireland (with its Protestant majority) within British control.
+The agreement was made to keep the six counties of Northern Ireland (with its Protestant majority at the time) within British control.

 It took some time of course for tourists to accept the fact that The Troubles, Northern Ireland’s 40-year conflict between its Catholic and Loyalist communities, had come to an end.